 - Pre-program communication with a Museum Education staff member

 - Pre-program readings and books

-- Behind the scenes access at The National WWII Museum
+- Behind-the-scenes the scenes access at The National WWII Museum

-- Accommodations in New Orleans at the Higgins Hotel (right across the street from the Museum)
+- Accommodations in New Orleans at The Higgins Hotel & Conference Center (across the street from the Museum)

 - Three-star, historic accommodations in Bayeux, Normandy, France